 - Public libraries are a great resource not only for free classes but also for books, CDs and DVDs on learning English.
 There are also courses offered online by various websites.
 Skillshare is just one example.

 As with any skill, the more you use it the better you will become.
 Don’t be shy and start using your new language skills at every opportunity and you will get better very quickly.

 In order to become a security guard, you need to complete the mandatory training legislated by the province you will be working in.
 These requirements vary slightly from province to province so make sure you have completed the training for your province.
 You will also need to have a clean criminal record.

 While not mandatory in ALL provinces having first aid and CPR training is a big asset where it is not obligatory, such as Alberta.

-As mentioned above some provinces have different requirements For example, Newfoundland, Nova Scotia and BC have 19 as the minimum age to be licenced as a security guard.
+As mentioned above some provinces have different requirements For example, Newfoundland, Nova Scotia, and BC have 19 as the minimum age to be licensed as a security guard.
 In all of the other provinces, the age is 18.

 Here are links to the requirements for each province:

 - British Columbia